 Easements are part and parcel of the land they affect.
 They don't change when the property changes hands.
-Subsequent owners are obliged to let whoever owns the easement use the property, so anyone buying a house should be sure to find out exactly what easements a property is subject to before finalizing the purchase.
+Subsequent owners are obliged to let whoever owns the easement use the property.
+This means you'll want to find out exactly what easements a property you plan to buy is subject to before finalizing the purchase.

-The most common kind of easement is one that has been given in writing to a utility company or a city.
-Utility easements are sometimes described in a property deed or certificate of title as "those certain utility easements as set out and shown on the map and plat of record in such-and-such a book on page something-or-other.”
-The existence of these easements doesn't have much day-to-day effect.
+The most common kind of easement is one that has been given in writing to a utility company or a city or municipality.
+Utility easements are sometimes described in a property deed or certificate of title as "those certain utility easements as set out and shown on the map and plat of record in [such-and-such a book] on page [something-or-other]."
+The existence of these easements doesn't have much day-to-day effect on your life.
 You can plant on the property, live on it, even build on it, as long as you don't interfere with the utility's use of the easement.

 If you want to know where any utility easements are located on your property, call the utility company.
-Or you can go to the county land records office or city hall and ask a clerk to show you a map of the easement locations.
+Or, contact the county land records office or city hall and view a map of the easement locations.
 A survey of the property will also show the location of utility easements.

 In addition to utility easements, a property owner may sell an easement to someone else—for example, to use as a path or driveway or for sewer or solar access.
 Private sewer easements are often sold when an uphill house is being built, so the pipe from the house to the street can slant properly—sometimes right under your property.